Best GoPro Settings for Winter Sports

 This is the most critical one!
 If you only adjust one setting, this is it.

-Using the above settings, you GoPro is still exposing automatically by adjusting ISO and shutter speed.
+Using the above settings, your GoPro is still exposing automatically by adjusting ISO and shutter speed.
 By setting an Exposure Value (EV), you can tell the camera how to expose: Over- or underexpose.

 In every other case, I use a negative EV, but in this case, a positive one may save your videos.